-Toleration & Free SpeechToleration is a foundational tenet of free and flourishing societies, and it provides a basis for the peaceful coexistence of people with differing views.
+Toleration & Free SpeechToleration is a foundational tenet of free and flourishing societies.
+It provides a basis for the peaceful exchange of ideas and the coexistence of people with differing views.

-The Charles Koch Foundation requests proposals for research, programmatic support, and educational activities related to toleration and free speech.
-We are especially interested in research that:
+The Charles Koch Foundation requests proposals for research, programmatic support, or educational activities related to toleration and free speech.

-- Explores new questions of toleration and free speech that arise with modern technology, including online speech, privacy, and surveillance.
+- New questions of toleration and free speech arising with modern technology, including online speech, privacy, and surveillance.

-- Explores the effect of specific policies on toleration, freedom of speech and/or freedom of association.
+- The effect of specific policies on toleration, freedom of speech, and/or freedom of association.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.